cs-uob/COMSM0049/docs/coursework/COURSEWORK.md

 Do not hesitate to use figures to illustrate your point, well-drawn figures can communicate more than a thousand words.

+**Note:** If you did not implement everything you described in your proposal this does not mean that you will fail.
+You should discuss why it could not be done (e.g. technical challenges, slight change of direction, alternative approach taken etc.).
+Reflecting on the lessons learn is important.

 **Submission Instructions:** TBC

 ### Short presentation - individual (graded 30%)